accuknox/help/docs/introduction/accuknox-architecture.md

 Welcome to the AccuKnox Enterprise CNAPP Suite, your comprehensive solution for cloud-native application protection.
 AccuKnox is designed to offer end-to-end security throughout the software development lifecycle, integrating various security measures to ensure robust defense across all deployment phases.

 ## Cloud-Native Deployment Challenges

 In cloud-native deployments, security challenges can arise at different stages -

-1. **Code-Building Phase**: Issues like vulnerable code, insecure configurations, and hardcoded secrets.
+1. **Code Build Phase**: Issues like vulnerable code, insecure configurations, and hardcoded secrets.

-2. **Deploying Phase**: Problems with malicious images, image poisoning, and insecure CI/CD pipelines.
+2. **Deployment Phase**: Problems with malicious images, image poisoning, and insecure CI/CD pipelines.

 3. **Final Phase**: Runtime security threats such as zero-day attacks, crypto-mining, data exfiltrations, and undetected malware.